ozekisms/scala-send-sms-http-rest-ozeki/README.md

 ### How to use the Ozeki.Libs.Rest library

 In order to send sms messages using scala, you have to import the contents of the **Ozeki.Libs.Rest** library into your project (you also have to include the library in your project).

-If you only need the **Ozeki.Libs.Rest** library, you can simply copy that from the _/src/main/scala_ directory, and place it into your project.
+In the case if you only need the **Ozeki.Libs.Rest** library, you can simply copy that from the _/Ozeki.Libs.Rest_ directory, and place it into your project.

 ```scala
 import Ozeki.Libs.Rest.{ Configuration, Message, MessageApi }